zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-generic-query-with-linq.md

 }
 ```

-And to end an example with conditional query:
+And to end an example with a conditional query:

 ```csharp
 var datas = Query("SELECT c.ProductName, c.UnitPrice, c.Categories.CategoryName FROM Products AS c WHERE c.UnitPrice < 10" , ctx);